Doy-lee/loki-docs/docs/Developer/FAQ.md

   ...
 ```

-The `expected_reward` is the same amount as the first vout amount in `get_block` which is the miner output (the 2nd being the Service Node Output).
+The `expected_reward` is the same amount as the 1st vout amount in `get_block` which is the miner output (the 2nd being the Service Node Output).
 In summary, the `expected_reward` returned by `get_block_template` is exactly the reward the miner will receive.

 ### Extracting Reward Amounts from Block Outputs
 In the Bulletproofs hardfork, batching of Governance rewards was introduced and removes the governance output from most miner transactions.
 This means, for most blocks the outputs will only include the Miner reward and the Service Node reward.